levenc/posologyr/README.md

 ## Overview

-Personalize drug regimens using individual pharmacokinetic and pharmacokinetic-pharmacodynamic profiles.
-Using combining therapeutic drug monitoring (TDM) data and a population model, `posologyr` provides accurate a posteriori estimates and allows you to compute the optimal individualized dosing regimen.
+Personalize drug regimens using individual pharmacokinetic (PK) and pharmacokinetic-pharmacodynamic (PK-PD) profiles.
+By combining therapeutic drug monitoring (TDM) data with a population model, `posologyr` offers accurate posterior estimates and helps compute optimal individualized dosing regimens.

-`posologyr` provides the following functions for dosage optimization:
+Key dosage optimization functions in `posologyr` include:

-- `poso_dose_conc()` estimates the optimal dose to reach a target concentration at any given time
+- `poso_dose_conc()` estimates the optimal dose to achieve a target concentration at any given time
-- `poso_dose_auc()` estimates the optimal dose to reach a target area under the concentration/time curve (AUC)
+- `poso_dose_auc()` estimates the dose needed to reach a target area under the concentration-time curve (AUC)
-- `poso_time_cmin()` estimates the time needed to reach a target trough concentration (Cmin)
+- `poso_time_cmin()` estimates the time required to reach a target trough concentration (Cmin)
-- `poso_inter_cmin()` estimates the optimal inter-dose interval to reliably achieve a target Cmin between each administration
+- `poso_inter_cmin()` estimates the optimal dosing interval to consistently achieve a target Cmin

-Individual pharmacokinetic (PK) profiles can be estimated with or without data from therapeutic drug monitoring (TDM):
+Individual PK profiles can be estimated with or without TDM data:

-- `poso_estim_map()` computes the Maximum A Posteriori Bayesian Estimates (MAP-BE) of the individual PK parameters from the results of TDM
+- `poso_estim_map()` computes Maximum A Posteriori Bayesian Estimates (MAP-BE) of individual PK parameters using TDM results
-- `poso_simu_pop()` samples from the the a priori distributions of PK parameters
+- `poso_simu_pop()` samples from the the prior distributions of PK parameters

-`posologyr` takes advantage of the simulation framework provided by the [rxode2](https://github.com/nlmixr2/rxode2) package.
+`posologyr` leverages the simulation capabilities of the [rxode2](https://github.com/nlmixr2/rxode2) package.

 ## Installation